 Instagram image description: Benches and trees line the South Bank riverside, with a sunset over London's skyscrapers in the background.

 Spend a day exploring London's scenic South Bank.
-Enjoy spectacular views from the Coca-Cola London Eye, take a boat trip along the water and pop into one of the many of the accessible London attractions, including the Tate Modern and SEA LIFE London aquarium.
+Enjoy spectacular views from the London Eye, take a boat trip along the water and pop into one of the many of the accessible London attractions, including Tate Modern and SEA LIFE London aquarium.

 It's a good area to explore for those with limited mobility and wheelchair users, as it benefits from smooth walkways, ramps and plenty of benches to stop for a rest.